KlamChowder1/IS21_2024/README.md

 ## Future features

 Backend
-- Adding a DELETE endpoint if painters want to delete paint colours in the future
+- Adding a DELETE endpoint if painters want to delete paint colours in the future (don't need all CRUD operations to be RESTful)
 - Adding tests

 Frontend